 For many entrepreneurs, starting a business is a great achievement.
 However, maintaining the growth of that business is a big challenge faced by businesspersons in today’s era.
 Although the internet is opening up new opportunities for small businesses to thrive, numerous problems hinder their growth.
 The challenges are either internal or external.
-The ability of the small business owner to handle these problems determines the success of his or her business.
+Although there are differences between LLC and S-Corp, the ability of any small business owner to handle these problems determines the success of his or her business.
 Here are some of the biggest challenges that you can encounter when running your small business and how you can handle them:

 - Financial Challenges